By , , and

 Prof. Peters then proceeds to the value of Aptness for Education

-Code Level 1 Level 2 Level 3 NA
+Code Level 1 Level 2 NA Comments

 EN-A5 X